-Impairment allowances represent the Our audit procedures in this area included, Management Board's best estimate of the among others: expected credit losses ("ECLs") within financial assets at amortized cost at the . reporting date.
-We focused on this area as the determination of impairment allowances requires complex and subjective judgment above, we identified the relevant methods. from the Management Board over the amount of any such impairment.
+Impairment allowances represent the Management Board's best estimate of the expected credit losses ("ECLs") within financial assets at amortized cost at the reporting date.
+We focused on this area as the determination of impairment allowances requires complex and subjective judgment from the Management Board over the amount of any such impairment.

 Impairment allowances for most performing exposures (Stage 1 and Stage 2 in the IFRS 9 hierarchy) and non-performing exposures (Stage 3) below € 300 thousand individually (together "collective impairment allowance") are determined by modelling techniques.
-Historical experience, forward-looking information, identification of exposures with a significant deterioration in credit quality and management judgment are incorporated into the model assumptions .
+Historical experience, forward-looking information, identification of exposures with a significant deterioration in credit quality and management judgment are incorporated into the model assumptions.

 For non-performing exposures exceeding € 300 thousand individually, the impairment assessment is based on the Group's knowledge of each individual borrower and often on estimation of the realizable amount of the related collateral.
-Related impairment allowances are determined on an individual basis by means of a discounted cash flows valuation
+Related impairment allowances are determined on an individual basis by means of a discounted cash flows valuation.